Azure/ARO-RP/docs/deploy-development-rp.md

 1. To create a cluster, use one of the following methods:

+   **NOTE:** clusters created by a local dev RP will not be represented by Azure resources in ARM

    1. Manually create the cluster using the public documentation.

       Before following the instructions in [Create, access, and manage an Azure Red